isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 <p>MOE website – Various parent kits available</p>
 </li>
 <li>
-<p>Schoolbag - <a href="http://Schoolbag.sg" rel="noopener noreferrer nofollow" target="_blank">Schoolbag.sg</a> provides
+<p>Schoolbag - Schoolbag.sg provides parents with education news, school
-parents with education news, school features and tips.
+features and tips.
 You may find tips on supporting your child in learning, which also includes MTL.</p>
 </li>
 <li>
 <p>Parent Gateway – You can also access Parent Resources via PG.
 This will